Book II — The Law of Lead

 Backlash

-Count the 1s rolled on Bleed Dice only.
-The result triggers escalating consequence:
+Count the 1s rolled on Bleed Dice only:

 Bleed 1sEffectSeverity

-One 1The Flicker: 1 Strain. +1 die to Tension Pool.
+One 1The Flicker: 1 Strain. +1 die to the Tension Pool.
 Reality shudders.Minor

 Two 1sThe Tear: 1 Erosion.
 The Current has reached deeper than you intended.Moderate

 Three 1sThe Breach: Burn 1 Memory immediately.
-Talent/action succeeds at max effect (treat Margin as 12+ regardless).Severe
+The action succeeds at maximum effect (treat Margin as 12+ regardless).Severe

 When to Use Bleed Dice